oroinc/documentation/cookbook/how_to_apply_patch.rst

     $ sudo -uwww-data app/console lexik:maintenance:unlock --env prod

     .. note::
-        If There are PHP bytecode cache tools (e.g. opcache) are in use, PHP-FPM (or Apache web server) should be restarted after uprgade to flush cached bytecode from previous installation.
+        If PHP bytecode cache tools (e.g. opcache) are used, PHP-FPM (or Apache web server) should be restarted after the uprgade to flush cached bytecode from the previous installation.